Circuit Breaker Repair and Replacement in Northern Virginia | PRO Electric plus HVAC

 How We Approach Every Breaker Job

-Swapping a breaker is the easy part.
-Knowing why it failed, and whether the breaker is even the real problem, is where a licensed Master Electrician earns the call.
-Our process:
+Knowing why a breaker failed, and whether the breaker is even the real problem, is where a licensed Master Electrician earns the call.

-• Test after install.
-Every replacement is tested to confirm it trips and holds exactly as it should.
+Every replacement is tested to confirm it trips and holds exactly as it should before we call the job done.

-• Tell you the truth.
-If the smarter move is a panel upgrade rather than another breaker, we will say so and explain why.
+If the smarter move is a panel upgrade rather than another breaker, we will say so and explain exactly why.

 Tripped Breaker?
 We Can Often Fix It Today.